Characters of the Soulcalibur series: Seong Mi-na

 The new timeline reiterates Mi-na's adventures as she runs away from home to avoid marriage, loses to Ivy and Xiuqiang, and trains under the latter.
 She then goes on a dangerous mission to stop a cult from targeting a village and nearly gets killed.
 But Mi-na is saved by Hwang and the villagers, who were inspired by her bravery.
 She then reluctantly allows Hwang to take her home.
-Due to her infiltration at a base of Soul Edge’s servants, she was targeted by the evil sword’s servant Won Gabok, but was saved by Hwang and learned the true nature of Soul Edge.
+Due to her infiltration at a base of Soul Edge's servants, she was targeted by the evil sword's servant Won Gabok, but was saved by Hwang and learned the true nature of Soul Edge.
 Her distaste towards Soul Edge and its evil nature has since becoming the reason she, Hwang and Talim tries to prevent Yun-seong from nearing it.

 In a 2002 poll by Namco prior to the release of Soulcalibur II regarding their favorite character, Seong Mi-Na placed first with little under 20% of the tally, just ahead of runner-up Sophitia (18%).
+In an article for Kotaku, Maddy Myers heavily criticized her design, stating "It's never explained why Seong Mi-Na is wearing an underboob-baring top that offers her breasts no support whatsoever, and which is made all the creepier by the fact that she's only 16 when the story starts."
+She further criticized the character's portrayal, noting she complains about being seen as a child while being pursued by a man nine years her senior, adding "If this storyline gave Seong Mi-Na any agency, then maybe the decision to put this insecure teenager in this outfit would feel less tragic."